Last updated 17 July 2020

 Such a project may be one of mutual interest.
 The following will apply to this type of relationship:

-Members of the Live UTI Free team may occasionally provide expertise to third parties on the topics of user research, website optimization, patient perspective research and digital communication.
+Members of the Live UTI Free team may occasionally provide expertise to third parties on the topics of user research, website optimization, patient perspective research, patient recruitment and digital communication.

 Sponsorship refers to a scenario where a company or other partner funds a single activity of Live UTI Free.
 Examples may include:

 In the case of sponsorship, the following will apply: